 The Royal Australian College of General Practitioners (the RACGP) has also created a guide for patients on managing mild post COVID-19 symptoms.
 This includes advice on managing fatigue, easing muscle and joint pain, and managing a cough or any breathlessness.

 Most people with COVID-19 will recover completely within a few weeks.
-However, some may continue to experience symptoms for weeks or months after their diagnosis.
-This is called ‘long COVID’, or ‘post COVID-19 condition’.
+However, some may keep experiencing symptoms for weeks or months after their diagnosis.
+This is called 'long COVID' or 'post COVID-19 condition'.

-A person is usually considered to have long COVID if their symptoms have persisted for longer than 4 weeks after their initial infection.
+A person is usually considered to have long COVID if their symptoms have continued for longer than 12 weeks after their initial infection.
 These symptoms can include:

 - extreme fatigue (tiredness)